Carmen Acosta – Chairperson

 Brooke Reeves – Administration Assistant

 Brooke comes to the AODCCC with a professional background in hospitality, management and a Bachelor of Science degree in Health Promotion.
 She has volunteer experience with WA Country Health Services in the delivery and management of Alcohol and Other Drug research and support services, around the Leavers WA celebrations in the South West each year.
 Brooke is passionate about a holistic approach to health and empowering people to improve their overall wellbeing.
-Her passion is driven by personal lived experience combined with an extensive interest in the Alcohol and Other Drug sector from her academic and volunteer background.
-She aspires to infiltrate the Alcohol and Other Drug sector in any way she can, to help make a positive difference to people’s lives.
+Her passion is driven by personal lived experience combined with an interest in the Alcohol and Other Drug sector from her academic and volunteer background.
+She aspires to gain experience in the Alcohol and Other Drug sector in any way she can, to help make a positive difference to people’s lives.